xvnpw/ai-security-analyzer/README.md

 ### General Options

 - `mode`: **Required**.
 Operation mode (`dir`, `github`, `file`):
-  - `dir`: Analyze a local directory
+  - `dir`: Analyze a local directory (will send all files from directory to LLM)
-  - `github`: Analyze a GitHub repository
+  - `github`: Analyze a GitHub repository (will use model knowledge base to generate documentation)
   - `file`: Analyze a single file
 - `-h`, `--help`: Show help message and exit.
 - `-v`, `--verbose`: Enable verbose logging.